Fall Camping Destinations: Cozy Spots to Embrace Autumn’s Magic

 Planning and Packing Tips

-Layers are key for fall camping.
+Layers are your best friend for fall camping.
+I usually pack:

 - Moisture-wicking base layers